Controlled Pressure Difference Source (G)

 -

-If the source does not perform any work (the Isentropic power added parameter is turned off), then the basic equation is written based on the fact that the specific total enthalpy is the same on both sides of the source.
+If the source is not doing any work (parameter Isentropic power added off), then the basic equation is written based on the fact that the specific total enthalpy is the same on both sides of the source.
 This is equally true for all three models of gas properties.

 Power supplied to the gas stream .